gauravkrp/ai-code-reviewer/README.md

 - Reviews pull requests using OpenAI's GPT-4 or Anthropic's Claude models.
 - Provides intelligent comments and suggestions for improving your code.
 - Filters out files that match specified exclude patterns.
+- Supports both pull requests and direct code pushes to branches.
+- Avoids duplicate comments by tracking existing issues and resolved items.
 - Easy to set up and integrate into your GitHub workflow.

 ## Setup